phelipetls/blog/content/posts/improving-the-android-studio-experience-in-dwm/index.md

 (maybe a modal window saying "Loading state..." too).

 The device window is usually the one I'm mostly interested in.
-I don't recall ever wanting to focus the other ones (expect by interacting with the mouse) and I don't want them to show up in the taskbar (since I use the [`awesomebar`](https://dwm.suckless.org/patches/awesomebar/) patch).
+I don't recall ever wanting to focus the other ones (except by interacting with the mouse) and I don't want them to show up in the taskbar (since I use the [`awesomebar`](https://dwm.suckless.org/patches/awesomebar/) patch).